MajesticWafer/wafercafe/README.md

 ## About

-The Wafer Café strives to have fun games in the browser, while maintaining educational status of the users.
+The Wafer Café strives to have fun games in the browser, entertaining our users.
 Most games use Web Assembly to run, and some are made with JavaScript.

 'Features'
 - Simple GUI